profsmith89/ctps/_sources/chap10.md

 Let's begin our design by deciding that we'll build the book index by processing our book a single line at a time, which is what we did to read a book in Chapter 1.
 It's often good to start with a script structure around which we have some experience.
 We can always change our mind and adjust the design once we gain further insights into the work we have to do.

 Let's also decide that we'll use a Python dictionary to store the word-references pairs as we process each line in the input text.
-Recall that a Python dictionary is an implementation of the hash table abstract data type.
 But what exactly is a word-references pair?

 Starting with the first part of this pair, our brains recognize words in a line of text, but what code should we write to extract words from a line of text?
 Unfortunately, this is not an easy question to answer as some characters, like an apostrophe, are not only punctuation marks (i.e., single quotes) but also parts of a word (e.g., in the contraction "isn't").
 We'll "solve" this challenge by using a piece of code that we don't yet understand to create a word list from a line of text.[^fn6] We'll call this function `get_wordlist`, and it will take a line of text and return a Python list, where each element in the list is a word.

 What about this "references" thing in the other half of the word-references pair?
 Let's agree that this is a Python list of the book's unit numbers in which you can find one or more instances of the word in the word-references pair.
 If the books units we want referenced in the book index are page numbers, this list would contain the list of pages on which you can find one or more instances of the word.
 If the books units are chapter numbers, this list would contain the list of chapters in which you can find one or more instances of the word.
 And so forth.